russellh76/homebridge-sonybraviaswitchestv/README.md

 As mentioned above, brand spanking new here.
 I'll have jacked something up, be gentle.
 I used Bravia because Siri sometimes gets confused by the word TV.

+TODO:
+Should I do numbers?
+That would allow Siri user to call out channels to TV with voice commands.
+Probably makes more sense to just add all possible channel combinations to the existing config.

+DONE:
+Removed Wake On LAN functionality.
+It was complexity and fragility that didn't really add anything.
+Fewer dependencies now.